Waffle Poutine | The Ultimate Southwest Flavors

 If you do….what you end up with is a perfect, beautiful, crispy waffle that can be devoured.

 When making waffles you’ll want to cool them on a cooling rack.
-If they are stacked and held to serve later, the steam that continues to release makes the waffles soggy.
+If they are stacked and held to serve later, the steam that continues to release makes the waffle soggy.
 I do not enjoy soggy waffles.
 You will be very happy if you cool them where air can reach both sides of the waffle.

 Once they are cool to the touch you’ll want to divide them into the 4 sections that the waffle iron patterns out for you and then cut each quarter in half to make the “fries”.

 The chorizo gravy is a basic gravy using drippings.
 Well, you have to help the chorizo with the dripping portion because it really doesn’t produce a lot.
-BUT if you add in a half cup of water after cooking and let it sit for two minutes, you will have the drippings you need.
+BUT if you add in a half cup of water and let it sit for two minutes, you will have the drippings you need.

 Simply remove the chorizo from the pan with a slotted spoon and continue making the gravy as you would a pan gravy.
 Using the same pan and adding water, milk and a cornstarch slurry.
 All of these details are typed out for you in the actual recipe so you can easily follow along.
 You’ll add half the cooked Chorizo to the gravy itself and reserve the other half for additional topping.

-Top your Southwestern waffles with the chorizo gravy, additional chorizo, parsley, cilantro and a poached egg.
+Most importantly, top your Southwestern waffles with the chorizo gravy, additional chorizo, parsley, cilantro and a poached egg.
 You could also add a fried egg OR scramble an egg with the set-aside chorizo.

 However you choose to top your Southwestern Waffle Poutine I hope you enjoy!
 Celebrate International Waffle Day with your loved ones!
 We had these for dinner as I’m a big fan of breakfast for dinner.